 Full Review of the Dinos Alive Exhibit

 Step back into the Jurassic period when you visit the Dinos Alive exhibit!
-The Dinos Alive exhibits are currently open in Los Angeles and Seattle (with more opening in other cities soon), so we were excited to spend the morning learning all about dinosaurs with our toddler daughter.
+The Dinos Alive exhibits are currently open in select cities across the country.
+We were able to visit the Dinos Alive Immersive Experience with our toddler.
 In this post, we’ll share our full review of the Dinos Alive exhibit!

 Disclosure: This post may contain affiliate links.
-As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com.
-These sales help to run this blog without any additional cost to you.
-See our policy page for details.
+As an Amazon Associate, I may earn commissions from qualifying purchases.
 We were gifted our tickets to the Dinos Alive exhibit in order to write an honest review.
 All opinions shared are our own.

 About Dinos Alive